-My husband and I are FTBs.
-Within the 48 hours our property lawyer has sent a preliminary report and documents to look through in anticipation of exchanging contracts shortly.
-Aldermore Bank have this afternoon contacted us to inform me that they have now hit a problem as our conveyancer is not on their approved list of lawyers.
-What do we do from here?
+My husband and I are novices when it comes to buying a property.
+Within the 48 hours our solicitor has forwarded the sale agreement to sign with a detailed report in anticipation of exchanging contracts shortly.
+Aldermore Bank have this afternoon contacted us to advise us that they have now hit a problem as our lawyer is not on their conveyancing panel.
+Please explain?

 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
 An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.

-Your property lawyers should contact Aldermore Bank and see if they can apply for membership of the Aldermore Bank conveyancing panel, but if that is not viable Aldermore Bank will instruct their own solicitors to act.
-You don't have to instruct a firm on the Aldermore Bank conveyancing panel as you are at liberty to use your preferred lawyers, in which case your legal fees may increase, and it may delay matters as you have another set of people involved.
+Your property lawyers should contact Aldermore Bank and see if they can apply for membership of the Aldermore Bank conveyancing panel, but if that is not viable Aldermore Bank will instruct their own lawyers to represent them.
+You are not legally obliged to appoint a law firm on the Aldermore Bank conveyancing panel as you are at liberty to use your preferred lawyers, in which case your legal fees may increase, and it will likely delay the transaction as you have another set of people involved.

 I do hope you can help me.
 My conveyancer is advising me that she is duty-bound to apply for a Local Authority search because the firm are on the Aldermore Bank approved lawyer panel.
 The searches cost a lot of money.
 Can this be avoided?